DewayneM/github.io/README.md

 The adaptations must have some element of randomness.
 In other words, variety must not decrease over time, even if the environment becomes predictable.
 Eventually the environment will change in a new way, and then the variety will need to be sufficient to survive an unexpected change.
 If a green-egg eating monster turns into a red-egg eating monster, there should be some non-red eggs, and maybe even some green eggs, around.
 This makes logical sense, but in practice it seems counter-intuitive to build systems with high optionality.
 We tend to build systems that converge on a single design over time (see monocultures) because they are predictable and efficient in a given environment.
 But environments change, and without the ability to predict how those changes will happen ahead of time, optionality is required even in the safest of environments.

-I rambled on even longer about this topic here: Live like a hydra.

 Soloverse